-Himachal Pradesh, known as the Abode of the Gods’ as it is home to numerous revered shrines.
+Himachal Pradesh is popularly known as the ‘Abode of the Gods’ as it is home to numerous revered shrines.
 This majestic state houses a plethora of century-old monasteries and temples, which are flocked by a large number of pilgrims throughout the year.
-Characterized by the beauty of the valleys, the Lahaul and Spiti district is home to a number of Buddhist monasteries in Himachal Pradesh.
-This trans-Himalayan district is a popular destination for Buddhist pilgrims, scholars and tourists.
-The splendid gompas or minasteries have introduced a unique Buddhist culture here.
+Characterized by the beauty of the valleys, the Lahaul and Spiti district is home to the oldest Buddhist monasteries in Himachal Pradesh.
+This trans-Himalayan district is a popular destination for Buddhist pilgrims, scholars, and tourists.
+The splendid Gompas or monasteries have introduced a unique Buddhist culture here.
 The shrines of the valleys are known for their architecture and unique structural patterns.

-Popular monasteries in Himachal Pradesh
+Popular Monasteries in Himachal Pradesh

 Location - 47 km from Kaza town

-Guru Ghantal Monastery
+Guru Ghantal Monastery, Lahaul Valley

 Location - On the banks of River Chandra in the Lahaul and Spiti Valley

-Facts - This fascinating gompa is home to around 150 monks.
+Facts - This fascinating Gompa is home to around 150 monks.
 The Dhayan Buddha statue and the museum with Buddhist relics are the main attractions.

-Location - Dharamshala
+Location - 4 km from Dharamshala

 Location - Situated in Kardang village in Lahaul Valley